gnello/webhook-manager/README.md

-WebhookManager allows you to easily associate an action with a specific repository event using webhooks.
+WebhookManager allows you to easily associate one or more actions with a specific repository event using webhooks.
-Webhooks supported: Bitbucket, Github, Custom
+Services supported: Bitbucket, Github, every custom service.

 ## Installation
 It's highly recommended to use composer to install WebhookManagers: